ajaystar8/Enhancing-Object-Detection-using-Depth-Estimation/README.md

 # Exploring YOLOv3’s Potential: Object Detection with Depth Data

+## Downloading the dataset

+1. Download the `Labelled Dataset (~2.8GB)` from [NYU Depth Dataset V2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html).
+After the download is complete, you would have a `.mat` file.
+2. Place this file inside the `resources` folder.
+3. To generate the HHA image dataset, run the `Depth2HHA/getHHA.py`.
+This will place the HHA images inside the `NYUD` directory.

 ## Training the Model

 1. Execute the `train.py` script by running the main method.